-There are at least four specific tradeoffs underpinning this "macro" tradeoff between staying power and loss-exchange ratios.
+There are at least four specific trade-offs underpinning this "macro" trade-off between combat power and cohesion.
 First, blocking detachments pit cohesion against casualties: they can mitigate the risk of desertion, defection, and more diffuse foot-dragging by the threat or application of violence, but at the cost of self-inflicted casualties.
 Second, blocking detachments help militaries maintain tighter battlefield control over their officers and soldiers.
 At the same time, however, they reduce tactical and operational flexibility, again driving up casualties as militaries come to rely on rigid, costly, and less innovative practices such as frontal assaults.
 Third, blocking detachments reduce training demands, lowering the investment in human capital necessary to generate combat power quickly.
 Such gains come at the cost of lowering the skill level of soldiers, in turn reducing their ability to master their weapons and to execute complicated tactics and operations, including combined arms integration and movement under fire.
 Fourth, blocking detachments may stiffen the resolve of units, leading them to fight harder and longer than they otherwise would, but at the cost of creating new grievances, including the opening of a second front between officers and soldiers and soldiers and their blocking detachments.
-These tradeoffs are summarized in Table 1.
+These trade-offs are summarized in Table 4.1.